freon4dsl/Freon-documentation/docu-content/030_Examples/020_Building_an_Interpreter/010_Basic_Evaluation_Functions/+page.md

     reference question: Question;
     value: NumberConcept;
 }
 ```

 ## Evaluations of `LastStep` and `Answer`

-The simplest concept in the model unit is `LastStep`.
-The runtime value of each of its instances
+The simplest concept is `LastStep`.
+Its runtime value should always be **true**, because it has no follow-up page and no restrictions.
-should be `true`, because a last step does not have a next page and therefore does not put any
-restrictions on the correctness of the step.
-The evaluation function is implemented as follows:
+The evaluation function looks like this:

 ```ts
 // EducationInterpreter/src/custom/interpreter/EducationInterpreter.ts#L212-L214